guess-js/guess/packages/webpack/README.md

   // In case the `guess-parser` is not able to parse your application
   // you can specify a custom parser.
 This function can also return a static
-  // representation on your application, mapping routes to bundle entry points. routeProvider() {
+  // representation on your application, mapping routes to bundle entry points.
+  //
+  // In order to skip the metadata collection and use the raw GA report set
+  // `routeProvider` to `false`. routeProvider() {
     return parseApplication();
   }